xiaoya-li/Instruction-Tuning-Survey/README.md

 ## 🥳 News

+* Stay tuned!
+More related work will be updated!
+* [7 Sep, 2023] Create the repository.
-* [21 Aug, 2023] We release the first version of the paper.
+* [21 Aug, 2023] Release the first version of the paper.

 ## Table of Contents